Wegovy Online UK

 Usage & Dosage

-Wegovy is injected subcutaneously (into the fatty tissue under the skin) once a week, on the same day each week if possible.
-It can be taken at any time of day, with or without food.
+Wegovy is administered as a subcutaneous injection once weekly, on the same day each week, at any time of day, with or without meals.

 Side Effects